Canada

 Our ferry featured a small café where we got a breakfast snack.
 We also found lots of seating and areas to enjoy the crossing outside if the weather is nice.

-During our trip we left PEI on the Confederation Bridge, a 13-km bridge that connects New Brunswick with central Prince Edward Island.
-The Confederation Bridge is a toll bridge and the 2018 fee is $47.00 CAN for a standard auto.
+During our trip, we left PEI on the Confederation Bridge, a 13-km bridge connecting New Brunswick with central Prince Edward Island.
+The Confederation Bridge is a toll bridge, and the 2024 fee for a standard auto is $50.25 CAN.

 The Charlottetown Airport (YYG) offers service from Eastern Canadian destinations on Air Canada.